Joyful journal prompts for autumn and winter

 Hannah Bevan is a journaling guide, writer, workshop host and founder of Journal For Joy.
 Based in Cornwall, she harnesses her creative passion and love of her hometown to encourage everyone to channel their own creativity and reconnect with their surroundings.
 For seasonal exploration this year, Hannah shares some of her favourite joyful journal prompts for autumn and winter.

 Journaling is a simple but powerful practice that can benefit our mental and physical wellbeing in a whole host of wonderful and surprising ways.
-It can reduce stress and anxiety, improve our sleep, increase self-awareness, cultivate a greater sense of optimism and help us to live more fulfilled lives, to name a few!
+It can increase self-awareness, improve our sleep, cultivate a greater sense of optimism and help us to live more fulfilled lives, to name a few!

 Joyful Journaling